 When it comes to healthy cereal, Weetabix has long been a firm family favourite.
 But are they really a healthy choice?
 We took a closer look...

-Weetabix is one of the most popular cereal choices in Britain.
-It’s the go-to cereal when you want something quick but filling to scoff before rushing out of the door.
+Weetabix is the go-to cereal when you want something quick but filling to scoff before rushing out of the door.
 Whether you serve yours choice with plenty of milk or warm topped with banana, here’s everything you need to know about this family favourite and how healthy is it really?

 The flaky biscuits – fortified with Thiamin (B1), Riboflavin (B2), Niacin, Folic Acid and iron – are extremely versatile, making them appeal to people of all ages.
 They can be eaten with hot or cold milk and topped with everything from slices of banana to a handful of fresh mixed berries.